Dual/Stereo Data Editor

 The bank panels group patches in rows or columns.
 Envelope mode groups controls by stage or type.
 MIDI status is indicated by LED at the top right corner, MIDI monitor on the status bar, or both.
 Auto-send mode reduces delays by selecting how to send data according to hardware ability.
 MIDI Src and Dst are source and destination ports.
-MIDI input and output channels are one of sixteen, input also accepts all (as 00).
+MIDI input channels are one of sixteen, also accepting all (as 00).
+SysEx channels direct data to instruments at the far end of a MIDI output connection.
 Data Entry sets the 'control change' number for MIDI editing.

 Some detail is explained elsewhere, but this section covers the purposes for all buttons.
 Most programs can't use double-clicks on tool buttons.
 This one can, for three standard buttons for New (Initialise), Load and Save, and also for the two with antenna symbols.
 The purpose of double-clicks, or single-clicks while holding the Shift button, is to act on a bank instead of a single patch.